Do You Love To DIY? Click Here!

 I like folders, because they're inexpensive and easy to store.

-I have colored folders in a desk drawer, one for each subgroup...bills, kids, work, etc.
+I use basic colored folders from the dollar store, one for each subgroup...bills, kids, work, etc.

 I have another folder, a red one, so it really stand out, that holds any paper, from any subgroup, that needs to be dealt with immediately.